 By Andrew Chastain

-Many leaders round out their career experiences by serving on boards of directors—first on a small, nonprofit board and then perhaps later a paid, corporate position.
-Board opportunities rarely just happen, however.
+How can younger, career-minded healthcare leaders add board service to their resumes?
+Board opportunities rarely just happen.
 They come as the result of thoughtful, deliberate planning on the individual’s part.

 1. Build your brand.

 Do what it takes to be visible and respected in your field.
 This includes the big things (eg, publishing articles, attending conferences) but also little things like being professional and contributing positively to conversations on social media.
 Boards want to hire directors who are known and respected in their fields.

 Rather than a resume, type up a one-page document that outlines why you want to serve on a board: What are your areas of expertise?
 What are your strengths?
 What have you done in your personal life that would add to your board service?
 It’s important to have this document as the basis for your candidacy and your elevator pitch.
 Know what you bring to the (boardroom) table.

 Is your life already stressful and hectic?
 It will get more so when serving on a board.
 Estimate three hours of commitment for every hour you actually spend in the board room.
 Make sure you (and your family) can accommodate this extra obligation.